 Your money-making expert.
 Financial journalist, TV and radio personality.

-Population decline is a huge problem in various places around the world, where for one reason or another, the citizenship of a country has sharply fallen, which can have a negative effect on both economy and culture of a location.
+Population decline is a huge problem in various places around the world.
+When the citizenship of a country or region sharply falls, it can have a negative effect on both economy and culture of a location.

 This has led to many towns and cities across the world offering funding schemes to newcomers who are willing to relocate to their area to live and work.
 Intriguing to know, particularly if you’re looking to move to:

-Various USA locations are offering payment to remote workers who would consider relocating.
+Various places in the US are offering payment to remote workers who would consider relocating.

 Tulsa, Oklahoma, is offering remote workers a grant of up to $10,000 to move to and work in the city.
 You can find out more at Tulsa Remote, where new residents can find out about working spaces and access to networking events.
 You will be able to choose to receive your money in one lump sum or over the course of a few months, to support you during your setup.